aminmr/k8s-implementation/README.md

 ### Hostnames Renaming!

-After deploying the k8s with kubespray ansible playbook, by my mistake, I forgot to rename the hostnames in inventory files.
+After deploying the k8s with kubespray ansible-playbook, by my mistake, I forgot to rename the hostnames in inventory files.
 So the kubespray rename the OS hostnames and sync it to the inventory file!

 So  I need a way to rename the hostnames, but all the Kubernetes components depend on the hostname!

-The mistakes I've done:
+To solve the problem I've done many mistakes:

-1. try to remove one of the nodes manually and rejoin it to the cluster.
+1. Try to remove one of the nodes manually and rejoin it to the cluster.
 Don't ask what happened!
 2. After that before running `remove-node.yaml` kubespray playbook, I run `cluster.yaml` again with new hostnames in the inventory file.
 It completely ruined the cluster.
 Never ever run the `cluster.yaml` again before removing the nodes.

+### Solution

+To rename the hostnames, you just need to first execute the `remove-node.yaml` and rejoin the node via `cluster.yaml` again.

 #### Pod's eviction problem

-After all, I've done, I tried to run`remove-node.yaml` or `reset.yaml` but the playbook froze on some steps.
+After all I've done, I tried to run`remove-node.yaml` or `reset.yaml` but the playbook froze on some steps.
 So I tried to drain nodes and delete them manually.
 The nodes are frozen on the draining process.
 After googling on it I found the [solution](https://medium.com/@felipedutratine/when-you-try-to-drain-a-kubernetes-node-but-it-blocks-5aba9592d7c9).

 The problem was pods that came to a `terminating` state but were blocked!